 But the tale isn’t complete yet, not by any means, and there is still some unfinished business to do.
 The week after the flood, we returned to the river and searched for our gear.
 Although we didn’t find the boats or camera equipment, we did make it back onto the ranch where we climbed out of the flooded river, thanks to a gracious ranch owner who let us back onto his land.
 We also searched large sections of the river near its confluence with the Rio Grande as well as parts of Lake Amistad that were filled with a lot of the debris that washed past us on the river that morning; we found at least one kayak and a canoe, but none of them ours.
 I will be writing about that search soon.

 Even as I type this, we are already planning for a return to the river in a few weeks for one final search of a section of the river that lays between Lewis Canyon and the Weir—arguably the most difficult stretch of the lower Pecos to access, which is why I believe there is a chance we’ll find some of our gear there.
 Of course, we are now without kayaks and pretty much broke after two trips to the river.
-That will make our return all the more challenging, but anything’s possible.
+That will make our return all the more challenging, but if we learned anything from our trip, it’s that on a river like the lower Pecos anything’s possible.

 Lone Star Chronicles – Life, Liberty & the Pursuit of Fish